aurorascharff/next15-remix-jokes-rebuild/STEPS.md

 Notes: client-side feedback but still prog.enhanched.

-## Form4 + createJoke4 (useOptimistic)
+## useOptimisti

+(Form4 + createJoke4)

 - Show useOptimistic hook inside a provider, show wrapped layout
 - Modify jokeslist to useOptimistic
 - Add revalidate to server action
-- Add onSubmit using useOptimistic, transition
+- Add onSubmit using useOptimistic, transition, preventDefault
 - Remove button and "Adding..."
-- Use isPending to hide input
+- Use isPending to hide input with className
-- Input field className

 Notes: optimistic update, feels like server isnt slow, limited because it needs to pass across layout page.
 Prog enhc.
 Visual rollback, maybe there will be support for this in the future.
 Can add noscript just for fun.

-## DeleteJokeButton + deleteJoke
+## Delete joke

+(DeleteJokeButton + deleteJoke)

 - Code delete action using bind
 - Code server action